-The STIHL Lithium-Ion PRO Cordless range is designed for professional users and homeowners with large gardens or smallholdings.
+The STIHL Lithium-Ion AP System range of cordless tools is designed for professional users and homeowners with large gardens or smallholdings.
 There are over 25 different tools in the range from blowers to mowers, chainsaws to hedge trimmers.
 There are also a variety of different battery options with different capacities and different ways of using them – either secured in the tool, worn on your back or put into a hip belt.

 But with so many tools and applications, working out which battery to go for can be confusing, so our guide is here to demystify the options!

-In the STIHL Lithium-Ion PRO range, there are 3 batteries that can be slotted into the tools:
+In the STIHL Lithium-Ion AP System, there are 3 batteries that can be slotted into the tools:

 - AP 100